skipper-worldchallenge/executable/ReadMe.txt

-2. You should get license-key from mail: skipper.worldchallege@gmail.com. you check GUI: Maintenance/Version and get [bliid /dev/sda1] and send get-value to mail. then I reply productId. you set this value. if you dont do this, proxy stop 30min after starting.
+2. You should get license-key from mail: skipper.worldchallege@gmail.com. you check GUI: Maintenance/Version and get [bliid /dev/sda1] and send get-value to mail. then I reply productId. you set this value. if you don't do this, proxy stop 30min after starting. but you can restart then you can use for 30min again.

 <For Windows>
 1. Install WindowsServer2012R2 or more